Brownian motion and Random Walk above Quenched Random Wall: Proof of the facts for random walks

 The proof is concluded passing $K\nearrow+\infty$ and by observing that $1_{\mathcal{A}_{K}}\to1$, $\mathbb{Q}$-a.s. \end{proof} We finally pass to the proof of Theorem \ref{thm:BRWBasicExtended}.
 We notice that by the very definition of $\mathcal{A}_{x}$ (see \ref{eq:canStay2}) it is obvious that the convergence holds on $\mathcal{A}_{x}^{c}$.
 Thus in the proofs below we concentrate on proving the convergence on the event $\mathcal{A}_{x}$.
 The instrumental tool of this proof will be the so-called KMT coupling.
 We choose the measure $\mathbb{Q}$ to be a special one.
 By \cite[Corollary 2.3]{Lifshits:2000fj} we can find a probability space $(\tilde{\Omega},\mathcal{G},\mathbb{Q})$ with processes $\cbr{W_{k}}_{k\geq0}$ and $\cbr{\hat{W}_{k}}_{k\geq0}$, which is a random walk with the increments distributed according to $\mathcal{N}(0,\sigma_{W}^{2})$, where $\sigma_{W}^{2}=\Var{W_{1}}$ and

 Further we can extend the measure $\mathbb{Q}$ so that $\hat W$ is a marginal of a Brownian motion, also denoted by $\hat W$.
-This is rather standard and left to the reader also we keep $\mathbb{Q}$ to denote the extended measure and $\hat{W}$ for the Brownian motion.
+Slightly abusing notation we keep $\mathbb{Q}$ to denote the extended measure and $\hat{W}$ for the Brownian motion.

 First we prove (\ref{eq:aimAim}) for this special measure.
 At the end of the proof we argue how this statement implies the thesis of Theorem \ref{thm:BRWBasicExtended}.
 We start with the bound from above.
 We recall $p_N$ defined in \eqref{eq:pN}.
 One finds $A$ and $\epsilon>0$ such that for any $n\in \N$ we have $f(n)\geq - A n^{1/2-\epsilon}$.
 Further we set $\tilde p_N$ of \eqref{eq:tpN} with this function, i.e.